samuelandersoncodes/kidomart/TESTING.md

 Steps:

-1. Navigate to the [KidoMart Dashboard](https://kidomart-78f25893d540.herokuapp.com/accounts/change_password/) and click on the "Change Password" on the the sidebar.
+1. Navigate to the [KidoMart Dashboard](https://kidomart-78f25893d540.herokuapp.com/accounts/change_password/) and click on the "Change Password" menu on the the sidebar.
 2. Enter your current password.
 3. Create new password.
 4. Confirem new password.
 (Make sure the new password is exactly what you enter here)